Essex97/PubMed-MultiLabel-Classifier/README.md

 This information is useful for preprocessing steps such as padding or truncating text data to a uniform length before feeding it into machine learning models.
 As we can see on the diagram, the length of the samples or on average 1316 characters.

-## Experiments
+## Model Training and Evaluation
-Our experimentation procedure included multiple models.
-We began with Logistic Regression to establish benchmarks, proceeded with a MultiLayer Perceptron (MLP) and performed hyperparameter tuning, and concluded with the use of Transformers, specifically BERT and a pre-trained model in the biomedical domain.
-We observed that this pre-trained model demonstrated the best performance.
+Our experimental procedure encompassed the evaluation of multiple models.
+Initially, we employed Logistic Regression (LR) to establish baseline benchmarks.
+Subsequently, we utilized a MultiLayer Perceptron (MLP) and conducted hyperparameter tuning to enhance model performance.
+Finally, we used some Transformer models, specifically BERT and a pre-trained model tailored to the biomedical domain (BioBERT).
+Notably, the pre-trained biomedical model exhibited the best performance compared to the other models.

 ### 1. Logistic Regression
 Logistic regression models are inherently designed to handle binary classification problems, where the target vector contains only two classes.